Eriys/Shaker/README.md

 5. Holehe : Launch the holehe function in the terminal if the mail is valid.

-Warning : For the moment, the program is not really fast, because I need to implement parallelizing features.
+**Warning** : For the moment, the program is not really fast, because I need to implement parallelizing features.
 So take a coffee (or two) if you're running a lot of providers at the same time.

+Future features :
+-> parallelizing
+-> postcode